 6. Information Access for Healthcare Professionals

 This involves using electronic patient records.
 The advancements in interoperable applications that record patient data can revolutionize the healthcare industry.
-Mobile applications can store, update, and read patient data more effortlessly, enabling healthcare professionals and physicians to offer better treatment.
+Mobile applications can store, update, and read patient information more effortlessly, enabling healthcare professionals to offer better treatment.

-Better and more streamlined access to patient data will also rid patients of redundant hospital visits and save them from excessive blood testing.
+Better and more streamlined access to medical data will also rid patients of redundant hospital visits and save them from excessive blood testing.
 It can also enhance the experience of remote medical checkups and treatment.
-At the onset of the Covid-19 pandemic, optimizing data access, control and prioritizing telemedicine services will be instrumental for prevention.
+At the onset of the Covid-19 pandemic, optimizing data access, control, and prioritizing telemedicine services will be instrumental for prevention.